-• Payroll growth assumption was increased from 3.05% to 3.30%.
+- Payroll increase assumption was increased from 3.05% to 3.30%. - Payroll growth rate was set at 2.00%.

 2018: Since the prior measurement date, there have been no changes in actuarial assumptions.
 However, during the 2018 legislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
 Benefits paid to the spouses of deceased members have been increased from 25% of the member's final rate of pay to 75% of the member's average pay.
-If the member does not have a surviving spouse, benefits paid to surviving dependent children have been increased from 10% of the member's final pay rate to 50% of average pay for one child, 65% of average pay for two children, or 75% of average pay for three children.
+If the member does nothave a surviving spouse, benefits paid to surviving dependent children have been increased from 10% of the member's final pay rate to 50% of average pay for one child, 65% of average pay for two children, or 75% of average pay for three children.
 The total pension liability as of June 30, 2018 was determined using these updated benefit provisions.